guinetn/basecamp/assets/books/code/langs/c/_c.md

 # C

-C is a low-level (high-level compared to assembly of course) language, which lets you have total control over MCUs and memory, leading to need for manual memory management.
-Also, C is not a type-safe language
+Low-level programming language (high-level compared to assembly) which lets you have total control over MCUs and memory, leading to need for manual memory management.
 As it resides at the lowest level of abstraction C is largely used to code
 - device firmware
 - device drivers
 - kernel
+Procedural language
+C is not a type-safe language
+Developed by Dennis Ritchie

 # C SAMPLES
 download.slideshow(assets/books/code/langs/c/code_samples/c01.md)

 ***Keypoints***

+Compiled languages: PREPROCESSED → COMPILED → ASSEMBLED → LINKED

 - Variable Declarations
 - Definitions and Scope
 - Data Types